blakeblackshear/frigate/docs/docs/configuration/autotracking.md

         return_preset: home
         # Optional: Seconds to delay before returning to preset. (default: shown below)
         timeout: 10
+        # Optional: Values generated automatically by a camera calibration.
+Do not modify these manually. (default: None)
+        movement_weights: None
 ```

+## Calibration

+PTZ motors operate at different speeds.
+Performing a calibration will direct Frigate to measure this speed over a variety of movements and use those measurements to better predict the amount of movement necessary to keep autotracked objects in the center of the frame.

+Calibration is optional, but will greatly assist Frigate in autotracking objects that move across the camera's field of view more quickly.

+To begin calibration, set the `calibrate_on_startup` for your camera to `True` and restart Frigate.
+Frigate will then make a series of 30 small and large movements with your camera.
+Don't move the PTZ manually while calibration is in progress.
+Once complete, camera motion will stop and your config file will be automatically updated with a `movement_weights` parameter to be used in movement calculations.
+You should not modify this parameter manually.

+After calibration has ended, your PTZ will be moved to the preset specified by `return_preset` and you should set `calibrate_on_startup` in your config file to `False`.

+Note that Frigate will refine and update the `movement_weights` parameter in your config automatically as the PTZ moves during autotracking and more measurements are obtained.

+You can recalibrate at any time by removing the `movement_weights` parameter, setting `calibrate_on_startup` to `True`, and then restarting Frigate.
+You may need to recalibrate or remove `movement_weights` from your config altogether if autotracking is erratic.

 ## Best practices and considerations